 - Evernote is one of the greatest apps ever invented.
 I have it installed on my computer, phone, and iPad.
 If I’m running errands and get a writing idea, I can make a note in the app and it will automatically sync across all my devices, which means later that night, when I’m working on my project, the note is already on my computer and ready to be copied and pasted into my manuscript.

 - I’m a visual person.
-I may not be much of an artist but I like to collect images that inspire me, especially images I can use to represent my characters.
-If I’m away from my desk and I see something that I want to use in my writing, I can snap a picture of it with my phone instead of trying to describe it so that I can remember it.
+I may not be much of an artist, but I like to collect images that inspire me, especially images I can use to represent my characters.
+If I’m away from my desk and I see something that I want to use in my writing, I can snap a picture of it with my phone instead of trying to describe it so that I can remember it later.

 - The voice recorder on my phone has been an enormous convenience.
 A few years ago, I used voicemail to capture ideas while I was driving.
 Now, I can just click on the voice recorder.
 Coupled with voice-to-text software, this practically allows me to write while I’m driving, which is pretty amazing.

-Technology has come a long way but I think it’s only scratched the surface in terms of what it can do for writers.
-Scrivener, my favorite program for writing book-length projects, is working on an app for the iPad, which I think will be a game changer, especially if it syncs across devices.
+Technology has come a long way, but I think it’s only scratched the surface in terms of what it can do for writers.
+Scrivener, my favorite program for writing book-length projects, recently launched an app for the iPad, which I think will be a game changer, especially since it syncs across devices (using Dropbox).
 And although tablets make sketching and brainstorming a lot easier than say, a traditional computer, they still haven’t reached the nuance of working with pen and paper (at least not the mainstream tablets and accessories).
 I’m looking forward to new technology for writers that is surely coming down the pipeline.

 Relying on Memory

-I want to say a few words about relying on memory because there are many writers who don’t carry notebooks and who don’t rush to make a record of every single idea that they have.
-Admittedly, a few years ago, I thought those writers were crazy, but lately, I’ve found that are some benefits to forgoing a notebook.
-Last year, I filled dozens of pages in a notebook with ideas for a novel and I ended up scrapping all of them.
-I will say that those ideas were the seeds for future ideas that I did use, but in retrospect, I didn’t really need to write it all down.
-Now, I often work through scenes and ideas in my mind before committing them to the page.
+I want to say a few words about relying on memory, because there are many writers who don’t carry notebooks and who don’t rush to make a record of every single idea they have.
+Admittedly, a few years ago, I thought those writers were crazy, but lately, I’ve found some benefits to forgoing a notebook.
+Last year, I filled dozens of pages in a notebook with ideas for a novel, and I ended up scrapping all of them.
+Those ideas were the seeds for future ideas that I did use, but in retrospect, I didn’t really need to write it all down.
+Now I work through scenes and ideas in my mind before committing them to the page.